billysbilling/ember-animated-outlet/README.md

 - [Node.js](http://nodejs.org/)
 - The NPM package `grunt-cli` (can be installed via `npm install -g grunt-cli`, [see more here](http://gruntjs.com/getting-started))

-Run `npm install` from the project direction to install dependencies.
+Run `npm install` from the project directory to install dependencies.

 ### Building